FAQs | Frieze London

 Frieze Sculpture is located in The Regent’s Park’s English Gardens at the south end of The Broadwalk, connecting Frieze London and Frieze Masters.
 Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2021.
-Frieze Sculpture will open in September and enjoy a two-month display until the end of October.
+Frieze Sculpture will open on 14 September and enjoy a two-month display until 31 October.
+Find out all latest news here.

 Does Frieze produce any publications to accompany the fair?